 My reply is that once I stopped focusing on my struggle and focused on helping others with theirs, it became something that taught me that I am lucky enough to have such an important purpose in life.
 Not everyone does.

 There are no rules to advocacy

 It’s not about the number of hours of work you put in.
-It’s simply sharing your story with people you come across, even if it’s only one a week...you are an advocate.
+It’s simply sharing your story with people you come across.
+Even if it’s only once a week... you are an advocate.

 The best thing about advocacy is exactly that.
 There are no rules you need to follow and no schedule you need to obey.

 It’s all up to you.

 At this very moment, advocating and sharing my story is one of the only things that drive me to keep going and to never give up trying to do the things I always wished I could but believed I couldn't.

 I refuse to be someone's inspiration to give up.